 I recommend requesting a full thyroid panel, including including TSH, free T4, free T3, TPO antibodies, antithyroglobulin antibodies, and reverse T3 (for more information about why the full panel is necessary, read through this post).

-The good news is that in 2017, the American Thyroid Association updated its “Guidelines for Diagnosis and Management of Thyroid Disease During Pregnancy and Postpartum,” which they had initially published in Thyroid Journal in 2011.
+The good news is that in 2017, the American Thyroid Association updated its “Guidelines for Diagnosis and Management of Thyroid Disease During Pregnancy and Postpartum” which they had initially published in Thyroid Journal in 2011.
 This is a good place to go for additional information to educate yourself about testing and diagnosis.

 Even if your thyroid is in tip-top shape, remember that pregnancy is going to majorly stress it out, so adding supplements and eating foods that make your thyroid happy will ensure you and your baby thrive during your entire pregnancy, and will also reduce the risk of complications during birth.

-Before I get into what you should be eating to properly support your thyroid health during pregnancy, a caveat: pregnancy does strange things to your tastes and appetite.
 Some women don’t experience cravings or nausea at all, others find they can hardly eat without throwing up.
 So keep in mind that while you may not always be able to stick to a strict diet, it’s now more important than ever to make sure you have access to healthy and easy-to-prepare meals and snacks.
 This will help you avoid reaching for processed convenience food when you’re tired and hungry.

 In addition to the well-known standard foods pregnant women should avoid (like alcohol, caffeine, processed meats, etc.) you’ll want to also eliminate the following from your diet: gluten and refined grains, dairy, corn, soy, industrial vegetable oils, sugars and sweeteners, and all processed, refined, and genetically modified foods.